lin17a/DECO-DIP/readme.md

     pip install -r requirements.txt
     ```

 4. Run the program.
-With the parameter param_file you can specify a yaml file containing the parameters.
+With the parameter param_path you can specify a yaml file containing the parameters.
 Default is ./parameters.yaml.
     ```
-    ./main.py --param_file parameters.yaml
+    ./main.py --param_path parameters.yaml
     ```

+    If you want to run the program with more than one parameter file, you can specify a folder with parameter files.
+All yaml files in that folder are processed successively.

-    Example config files can be found in ./example_configs and default parameters are stored in [./default_parameters.yaml](./default_parameters.yaml).
+    Example config files can be found in [./example_configs](./example_configs) and default parameters are stored in [./default_parameters.yaml](./default_parameters.yaml).

-    For detailed parameter descriptions see [./default_parameters.yaml](./default_parameters.yaml) and the [./docs](./docs) folder.
+    For detailed parameter descriptions see [./default_parameters.yaml](./default_parameters.yaml) and [./docs/parameter_description.md](./docs/parameter_description.md).

 ## References